Haraj-backend/hex-monscape/README.md

 The secret technique actually lies in the software architecture we choose for these services: [Hexagonal Architecture](./docs/reference/hex-architecture.md).

-By using this remarkable architecture, not only can we speed up the project development but also make it maintainable by the whole team.

-This is why even though our team is small, we can still create services that help serve millions of people daily in Saudi Arabia while still sleeping well at night. 🤣
+By using this remarkable architecture, not only can we speed up their development process but also make them maintainable by the whole team.
+This is why even though our team is small, we can still develop services that help serve millions of people daily in Saudi Arabia without sabotaging our good sleep at night. 🤣

 This game was created using [Golang](https://go.dev/) & [Vue 3](https://vuejs.org/).
 Please refer to [this doc]((./docs/reference/hex-architecture.md)) to learn how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to this game.